FHPythonUtils/ImageEdit/README.md

 - Produce a PWA mask icon out of the box
 - SVG tracing lib doesn't require potrace/ pypotrace which can be challenging to set up on Windows
+- SVG tracing using imageTracerJs.py (https://github.com/jankovicsandras/imagetracerjs)
+is pretty good (requires pyppeteer: https://github.com/miyakogi/pyppeteer)

 ### Disadvantages of this solution
-- SVG tracing isn't great, but it's not too bad given it doesn't use a tracing lib
 - Specific image dimensions needed out of the box: whilst this is something that could be changed, maskable icons are 640x640 and regular icons are 512x512